Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 ### Save Data To Snowflake

-In both applications, adjust the advertsing budget sliders to see the predicted ROI for those allocations.
+In both applications, adjust the advertising budget sliders to see the predicted ROI for those allocations.
 You can also click on **Save to Snowflake** button to save the current allocations and predcted ROI into BUDGET_ALLOCATIONS_AND_ROI Snowflake table.

 ### Differences between two Streamlit Apps